YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_SPAGxEmix.md

-## Quick start-up examples (Genotype Input Using PLINK File Format)
+## Quick start-up examples (genotype input using PLINK file format)

-The below gives an example to use SPAGxEmix<sub>CCT</sub> to analyze time-to-event trait.
+The following example illustrates how to use SPAGxEmix<sub>CCT</sub> to analyze a time-to-event trait, with genotype data input provided in PLINK file format.

 ### Step 1.
 Read in data and fit a genotype-independent model

 ```
 library(SPAGxECCT)
-# example 1  time-to-event phenotype
-# Simulation phenotype and genotype
+# Simulate phenotype and genotype
 N = 10000
 N.population1 = N/2
 N.population2 = N/2